google/santa-tracker-web/README.md

 ## Sound

-Santa Tracker uses an audio library known as [Klang](https://jshakansson.se/portfolio/item/santatracker).
+Santa Tracker uses an audio library known as kplay, which is inspired by [Klang](https://jshakansson.se/portfolio/item/santatracker) and reads its config files.
-It exists in the prod context only.
+It exists in the prod "host" only, but can be triggered by API calls in scenes.

-It's somewhat of a black box but has a config file provided by an upstream vendor, and provides a variety of features.
-Internally, it plays single, or repeated music/audio tracks (e.g., one can trigger "holding down" a UI button, which plays indefinitely).
-These are played on various channels which can overwrite each other or run independently.

-In general, there are two "channels" that we care about:

-* Music channel (controlled largely by `music_start_ingame`, `music_start_scene` or `music_start_village`)
-* Game channel (controlled by `gameid_start` + `gameid_stop` or `_finish` etc)

-There's a few ways to perform global operations:

-* Sending `videoplayer_start` and `videoplayer_stop` mutes and unmutes sounds, respectively
-* Sending `global_sound_off` and `global_sound_on` independently mutes and unmutes all sound
-* Calling `Klang.stopAll()` kills all sounds, including music (but does not reset mute status)

-Additionally, Klang listens to global document visibility, and will mute while in the background.
+It plays audio triggers which play temporary sounds (e.g., a button click) or loops (audio tracks).
+Scenes can be configured with audio triggers to start with (via `api.config({sound: [...]})`) which will cause all previous audio to stop, good for shutting down previous games.

 ## Translations

 Santa Tracker contains translations for a variety of different languages.
 These translations are sourced from Google's internal translation tool.

-If you're adding a string for development, please modify `en_src_messages.json`.
+If you're adding a string for development, please modify `en_src_messages.json` and ask a Google employee to request a translation run.
 If you'd building Santa Tracker for production, you'll need the string to be translated and the final output contained within `lang/`.

 # License